MicrosoftDocs/bot-docs/articles/nodejs/cortana-skill-concepts.md

 The bot performing an action should present evidence of successful performance.
 It's also important to indicate failure or understanding.

 * Non-speech closure: If you push an elevator button, its light turns on.
-This is awo step process:
+This is two step process:
     * Presentation (when you press the button)
     * Acceptance (when the button lights up)